Yetenol/Setup-Computer/browser.md

 > - Scroll to `Customize toolbar`
 >   - [x] Show tab actions menu
 >   - [x] Hide title bar while in vertical tabs
+>   - `Turn on` Show vertical tabs for all current browser windows
 >   - `Never` Show favorites bar
 > - Select which buttons to show on the toolbar:
 >   - [ ] Show home button `[Alt+Home]`